-- 1. Complete the procedures in Solving Problems. - 2.
+- 1. Complete the procedures in "Troubleshooting".
+See Troubleshooting. - 2.
 Run the Dell Diagnostics.
 See Dell Diagnostics. - 3.
-Make a copy of the Diagnostics Checklist and fill it out. - 4.
+Make a copy of the Diagnostics Checklist and fill it out.
+See Diagnostics Checklist - 4.
 Use Dell's extensive suite of online services available at Dell Support (support.dell.com) for help with installation and troubleshooting procedures. - 5.
-If the preceding steps have not resolved the problem, contact Dell.
+If the preceding steps have not resolved the problem, contact Dell See Contacting Dell.

-NOTE: Call technical support from a telephone near or at the computer so that technical support can assist you with any necessary procedures.
+NOTE: Call support from a telephone near or at the computer so that a support representative can assist you with any necessary procedures.